Article Highlights

 • Intimidation tactics by street performers may try to shake you down for tips.

 Navigating the minefield of scams and deceit they might potentially encounter abroad is a nasty reality for many travelers.
-Harding Bush, a former Navy SEAL and Global Rescue security operations manager, emphasizes the importance of being informed and vigilant while traveling.
+Harding Bush, a former Navy SEAL and Global Rescue associate director of security operations, emphasizes the importance of being informed and vigilant while traveling.

 “Travelers can be easy targets for scammers, pickpockets, and thieves.
 The more you know about the tricks and traps scammers use, the better off you’ll be on your next trip,” Bush warns.